sancheza/financial-analytics/README.md

 > - beautifulsoup4

 ### get_earnings_date
-This script retrieves the next earnings date for a given stock ticker from Yahoo Finance.
+This script retrieves the next earnings date for a given stock ticker.
 It can be run from the terminal or called by other scripts.

 > **Dependencies**
 > - Python 3.10 or later